Skip to main content

 Third Year

 Last Day of Winter Quarter (mid-March) – deadline for completion of the General Exam.
-See Appendices 2 and 3 for format.
+See Appendix 2 and Appendix 3 for format.

 Fourth and Fifth Years

-If the student plans to finish in 3-6 months following a committee meeting, he/she should also provide an outline of the proposed thesis and seek approval from the committee to begin writing the thesis.
+If the student plans to finish in 3-6 months following a committee meeting, the student should also provide an outline of the proposed thesis and seek approval from the committee to begin writing the thesis.
 The timeline for completion of the thesis and for the Final Exam (Thesis Defense) should be presented.
-Approval of the committee is required prior to the writing of the thesis.
+Approval of the committee is required prior to the writing of the thesis and must be documented on the UW Microbiology - Annual Thesis Committee Meeting Report.
 If additional experiments are deemed necessary by the committee, this is the time to inform the student, not at the end of the Final Exam.
 Although the expectation is that a student's thesis research will be published in 2-3 (or more) peer-reviewed papers, the formal requirement of the Microbiology graduate program is that the student be the first author on at least one paper that is published (or in press) in a refereed journal.
 See Appendix 6 and below for procedures related to the Final Exam and preparation of the thesis.

 Sixth Year